slu4coder/Minimal-UART-CPU-FLASH-Edition/README.md

-# Minimal UART Computer (Revision 1.3 aka FLASH Edition)
+# Minimal UART Computer System (Revision 1.3 aka FLASH Edition)

-There is a new (big!) release coming soon: https://github.com/slu4coder/Minimal-UART-CPU-SYSTEM
+There is a new revision 1.5 coming soon featuring 512KB FLASH SSD, 3.6864MHz clock speed and an expansion port.

 User Manual: https://docs.google.com/document/d/1c2ZHtLd1BBAwcBAjBZZJmCA3AXpbpv80dlAtsMYpuF4/edit?usp=sharing

+The Minimal CPU System can be operated via a USB-to-serial breakout board and a terminal emulation (e. g.
+Tera Term) or via the dedicated serial 'Minimal Terminal': https://github.com/slu4coder/Minimal-Terminal

-I built my own Computer from scratch - using nothing but TTL chips, because, well, why not?
+I've built my own Computer from scratch - using nothing but TTL chips, because, well, why not?
 I wanted a CPU that is easy to understand, fun to build and powerful enough to allow for programming educational stuff and little games on it.
-Ah, and by the way - it should be as simple as possible - sort of the "Simplest Usable Personal Computer Ever".
-Well, in case you're interested, this repo aims to provide you with everything you need to follow my one-and-a-half-year journey down this rabbit hole.
-This is the latest FLASH Edition of my Minimal UART Computer design.
-Besides running a video game classic, this little DIY CPU is now capable of parsing arbitrary mathmatical expressions and performing floating point calculations in single (32-bit) precision.
-And it comes with a SSD file system, too!
-That's right, it uses it's own FLASH IC as SSD memory.
+Ah, and by the way - it should be as simple as possible - sort of the "Simplest Usable Personal Computer".
+This repo provides you with everything you need to follow my one-and-a-half-year journey down this rabbit hole.
+Besides running some video game classics, this little DIY CPU is capable of parsing arbitrary mathmatical expressions and performing floating point calculations in single (32-bit) precision.
+And it comes with an SSD file system, too, since it uses it's own FLASH IC as permanent SSD storage.

 WHAT YOU GET: